-For a woman to make it on to our wish list of awesome speakers, she needed to be a little bit badass and she had to be true to herself.
+For someone to make it onto our wish list of awesome speakers, they needed to be a little bit badass and be true to themselves.

 Without doubt, Turia is one of Australia’s most inspiring, courageous and downright badass woman.

 In 2011, age 24, Turia was an ex-model fitness junkie and successful mining engineer when she was caught in a freak firestorm while competing in a 100km ultramarathon in Western Australia.

 She was choppered out of the remote desert barely alive, with full thickness burns to 64 per cent of her body.

 Surviving against overwhelming odds is the least of her achievements.
 Turia has gone on to thrive in the ultimate story of triumph over adversity.

 Widely hailed as one of the most adored women in Australia, Turia’s “never ever give up” attitude inspires others to conquer their fears and be their best.

 Renowned for her pure grit, indomitable spirit and passion for humanitarian work, people from all over the world have taken Turia into their hearts and are deeply inspired by her.